- How are English and Mandarin curriculum introduced to students at College Park and at Bayside Academy?

 Friends of Mandarin Scholars Fundraising goals

 How do the Mandarin aides support the Mandarin immersion program at College Park?

-There are four Mandarin aides that provide before and after school Mandarin assistance to all the students at College Park that attend those activities in the library.
+There are five Mandarin aides that provide before and after school Mandarin assistance to all the students at College Park that attend those activities in the library.
 The rest of their in-school time is distributed among the grade levels according to where the school has identified the greatest classroom needs.

 Who benefits from the professional development funds available for the teachers?

 The professional development needs are identified by the teachers, including curriculum development for expansion of the Mandarin immersion program to all students in the 5th grade this year (completing a full K-5 Mandarin immersion curriculum at College Park) and coaching for some of the Mandarin teachers, again as identified and requested from within the school.

 How does Friends of Mandarin Scholars differ from other fundraising efforts at College Park and Bayside Academy and in San Mateo Foster City School District?